Skip to main content

 4. Under Keys, you’ll see Key 1 and Key 2 — click the copy icon next to either key

 Important: Copy the full endpoint URL including https://.
-Do not include a trailing slash.
+Do not include a trailing slash — 4MINDS will strip it, but it’s cleaner to paste it correctly.

 Security: Treat your API key like a password.
 Do not share it or commit it to source control.
 You can regenerate keys at any time — regenerating a key immediately invalidates the old one.